kluchey/OMG/pages/MCV4U 5 Vector Addition Diagram Practice.md

 		  logseq.order-list-type:: number
 		- A person, $$\vec{p}$$, is swimming and there is a current, $$\vec{c}$$.
 The person's position is $$[\text{N}40^\circ E]$$ from where their destination is located.
 Also draw the resultant, $$\vec{r}$$. logseq.order-list-type:: number
-		- Compare:  What do all of these problems have in common? logseq.order-list-type:: number
+		- *Compare*:  What do all of these problems have in common? logseq.order-list-type:: number
-		- Contrast:  What is different between these problems? logseq.order-list-type:: number
+		- *Contrast*:  What is different between these problems? logseq.order-list-type:: number
-		- Strategize:  How do we phrase each problem with vectors?
+		- *Strategize*:  How do we phrase each problem with vectors?
 Is this a shared strategy or do the strategies differ? logseq.order-list-type:: number
 		- logseq.order-list-type:: number
 		  ---